KarnellSchultz/TextMeApp/README.md

 using Twilio to send and receive SMS > also adding the content of the SMS to the html

 The app is at a solid 1.0 level right now.

-Going to add a few more things to make the app more interesting.
-The app also could use some styling things to make it look a bit more interesting too.
+Check out my project live on Glitch: https://glitch.com/~smscolors